-- To advance the science of cosmetics and toiletries
+- To advance the science of cosmetics and personal care

-- To provide the means for the dissemination and interchange of knowledge pertinent to cosmetic and related sciences
+- To provide the means for dissemination and interchange of knowledge pertinent to cosmetic and related science

-- To improve the professional status of members
+- To support the continuing professional development of its members

 - To ensure the long-term viability of the Society

 The management of the Society is vested in the Council, which consists of the President, the Immediate Past President, the Vice-President, the Honorary Secretary, the Honorary Treasurer, and at least nine ordinary members.
-The policies formed by the Council are supported by active committees: General Purposes, Scientific Programmes, Education, Membership, International Journal, Publicity and Recruitment, Social and the Regional Development Groups.
+The policies formed by the Council are supported by active committees: Executive Committee (formerly General Purposes), Scientific Programmes, Education, Membership, International Journal, Marketing & Communications, Social and the Regional Development Groups.